MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/webhooks.md

 ## Pricing

-Azure DevOps Services doesn't charge for the framework for integrating with external services.
+Azure DevOps doesn't charge for the framework for integrating with external services.
 Check out the specific service's site for pricing related to their services.

 ## Q & A